RohitBandaru/rohitbandaru.github.io/_posts/2024-07-31-JEPA-Deep-Dive.md

 The world is unpredictable but the agent itself is predictable to the agent.
 This may motivate a model of self (ego model) that does not have a latent variable.

 The state of the world varies only slightly between time steps.
 Rather than regenerating, it can be updated in memory.
 With this architecture, the world model will only output the change in the state.
-This can be implemented with an attention like mechanism.
+This can be implemented with an attention-like mechanism.

 1. The world model outputs query value pairs: $$(q[i], v[i])$$
 2. The world model retrieves a value from memory using the query